barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 - **22 April**
   - Get a hotel in Marylebone
   - Send a message to Carlton Ramsey
-    - He replies a few days later
+    - He replies morning of the 24th
   - Find the Egyptian Murders scoop article + do research
     - Method of killing
     - Mentions of Inspector Barrington
     - "Hotep!" (peace / rest)

 - **23 April**
+  - Do research on the Penhew Foundation
   - Visit the Penhew Foundation:
     - Rachel goes to the exhibits and finds mention of the Black Pharaoh
     - Cassie & Kints scope out the building and spy the coal chute

 - **24 April**
+  - Get reply from Carlton Ramsey
   - Visit The Scoop:
     - Find the other two articles
     - Mickey doesn't know anything about Gavigan, but will get his people looking into him